 1. Eggs Are Complete Nutritious Snacks for Dogs

 An egg contains enough nutrients to make them an attractive meal for a predator, but also vital nutrients necessary to hatch a baby chick.
 Just think about that and let it sink in.
 Eggs have enough nutrients to grow life.

 The list above shows just some of the nutrients and vitamins for dogs, but the list goes on.
 All of which, a dog can benefit from to a certain degree.
 It’s rather rare to find a food that contains as much nutrition packed in as the egg.

-Healthy Egg Proteins For Dogs
+2. Eggs Provide Healthy Proteins For Dogs

 The great news is that eggs are packed with healthy high quality proteins along with all the essential amino acids.
 On top of that, a standard large egg (50 grams) contain just 78 calories, making them a low calorie-high protein food perfect for dogs.